XuhuaHuang/EmbeddedProgramming/README.md

 Popular concepts in Objective-C.
 Compiled in Windows using `GNUstep Core` and provided GNUstep developer tools.

+#### Directory `.\Projects`
+Contains projects carried along the coursework and includes some personal project as well.
+For example, building a terminal progress bar for visual effects and working with `OpenGL` library in `C++`.

 ---

 ### **Quick Algorithm Lookup Table**